GDSC-IE/Streamlit_Toolkit/README.md

 - [ ] Task: Use URL parameters to create shareable links that load specific views within the app.
 - Focus: Deep linking.

-## Deployment to Heroku or Streamlit Sharing:
+## Deployment to Heroku or Streamlit Sharing ARMAND:
 - [ ] Task: Guide users on deploying their Streamlit apps to platforms like Heroku or Streamlit Sharing.
 - Focus: Deployment.